starkfi-io/.github/profile/README.md

 | `STARKFI_API_KEY` | Yes | Sent as `x-api-key` on every StarkFi request |
 | `STARKFI_BASE_URL` | No | API base URL; default `https://api.starkfi.io` |

-The server may load a local `.env` when the process environment is unset; values already set by the MCP host are not overwritten.

 </details>

 <details>